Counter-monotonic Risk Sharing with Heterogeneous Distortion Risk Measures

 The rest of the paper is organized as follows.
 Sections \ref{sec:pre} and \ref{sec:counter} contain preliminaries on risk measures and on risk sharing problems, respectively.
 In particular, Section \ref{sec:counter} recalls the counter-monotonic improvement theorem (reported as Theorem \ref{theorem:counter_impro}) and some related discussions on counter-monotonicity.
 In Section \ref{sec:concave}, we analyze the counter-monotonic risk sharing problem and obtain general relations for different choices of the distortion functions (Theorem \ref{thm:1}).
 We specialize to risk-seeking agents in Section \ref{sec:risk-seeking}.
 Based on the counter-monotonic improvement theorem, counter-monotonic inf-convolutions are determined explicitly for risk-seeking agents (Theorem \ref{thm:convex}).
-Applying these results, we solve the portfolio optimization problem, as detailed in Section \ref{sec:app}.
 Section \ref{sec:con} concludes the paper.